CommonGateway/PetStore/README.md

 _____________________________________________________________________

-To use this repository as a template, you will need a GitHub account.
-Make sure you have a GitHub account and are logged in on [GitHub](https://github.com/join).
-When you are logged in you can see a `Use this template` button in the top right corner of [this repository](https://github.com/CommonGateway/PetStoreAPI).
-Then select the owner and fill in a nice name for your new repository.
-After creating your new repository, please follow these steps:
+To use this repository as a template, you will need a [GitHub](https://github.com/join) account.
+When you are logged in you can see a green `Use this template` button in the top right corner of [this repository](https://github.com/CommonGateway/PetStoreAPI).
+You are asked for a name, a desciption (optional) and the visibility of the repository.
+Similar to forks, you can opt for including other branches as well.
+The difference with a fork is you will get the repository "as is".

-- Go to the GitHub page of your repository.
+- Go to the GitHub page of your new repository.
 - Replace the `OAS.yaml` (or `.json`) file in the repository root with [your own OpenAPI Specification](#your-openapi-specification).
 (Also read [an OAS to your repository](#adding-your-oas-to-your-repository))
 - Open the `publiccode.yaml` file.
 - Press the `edit icon` (pencil) in the top right of the code viewer.